niaapps/niaapps.github.io/niaapps-blog/_drafts/privacy.md

 Your internet browser, search engines and websites all store this information for as long as you let them, so be sure to clear your cookies and data when you need to.
 The downside to this is having to sign in manually, as the same data, like a saved user-name or password is also stored this way.
 Targeted ads that feel way too personal are the culmination of websites having a large amount of information on you.
 The right to be forgotten, or the right to internet privacy is something we should all care about especially  given that Trump signed into law a measure that <a href="https://www.aclu.org/issues/privacy-technology/internet-privacy/status-internet-privacy-legislation-state" target="_blank" title="ACLU article about Internet privacy">allows ISPs to </a><a href="https://www.nbcnews.com/news/us-news/trump-signs-measure-let-isps-sell-your-data-without-consent-n742316" target="_blank" title="NBC article about Trump's ISP measure">sell your data without consent</a> in April 2017.

-In addition to the above, if you are on a social media site, your searches, data,and preferences can be used to draw up ads for your friends, or vice versa.
+In addition to the above, if you are on a social media site, your searches, data, and preferences can be used to draw up ads for your friends, or vice versa.
 If you have friends who are about the same age, or have some other similarity in data that an algorithm can make sense of, a targeted ad can be served.
 Companies are not listening to you, or reading your messages, but they are taking all of our combined information, piecing it together to serve ads that will make you cringe and feel watched.

 &nbsp;&nbsp;&nbsp;
 ### What can you do?

 Unfortunately the only way to 100% avoid the tracking is to go offline completely.
 In this digital age especially with the pandemic it is especially hard to do this.
-From companies that check your Facebook before hiring to potential dates needing validation through Instagram that you are not a serial killer, going completely offline is not an option.
+From companies that check your Facebook before hiring, to potential dates needing validation through Instagram that you are not a serial killer, going completely offline is not an option.

 #### Here are some things that you can do:
 > #### Use an ad blocker where you can